spatiotemporal-data/spatiotemporal-data.github.io/index.md

 - **(Chen et al., 2023)** [Discovering dynamic patterns from spatiotemporal data with time-varying low-rank autoregression](https://doi.org/10.1109/TKDE.2023.3294440).
 IEEE Transactions on Knowledge and Data Engineering.
 Early access. [[Blog post](https://spatiotemporal-data.github.io/posts/time_varying_model/)]

-To advance the development of spatiotemporal data modeling, this project handles various spatiotemporal data:
+To advance the development of spatiotemporal data modeling in the research communities, this project handles various spatiotemporal data:

 - [Analyzing millions of taxi trips in the City of Chicago](https://spatiotemporal-data.github.io/Chicago-mobility/taxi-data/)